 4. Lee Haney

 Lee Haney has an incredible eight consecutive wins of the Mr. Olympia title and is only rivaled by the next person on our list.

 Ronnie has a record-tying eight Mr. Olympia wins next to Lee Haney.
 Known for his brute strength and incredible mass, Ronnie Coleman is one of the most recognized names in modern bodybuilding.

 Jay Cutler was the primary rival of Ronnie Coleman and was the man who eventually dethroned him in 2006.
-If not for Coleman, Jay would have become one of the most accomplished bodybuilders of all time.
+Jay would have become one of the most accomplished bodybuilders if not for Coleman.

 7. Dorian Yates

 With six consecutive wins of the Mr. Olympia title, Dorian Yates took the bodybuilding world by storm.
 He quickly made a name for himself by bringing monstrous size on stage and impeccable conditioning.

 Often referred to as the father of modern bodybuilding, Eugen Sandow boasted an incredible physique.
 The Mr. Olympia trophy is named after him – the Sandow trophy.
 It was introduced in 1977, and the first winner of it was Frank Zane.